Annunziata Polyptych: Description

-The work was originally painted on two sides: the Assumption of the Virgin facing the faithful, and the Deposition from the Cross facing the choir.
-After the panel was split in two, the latter was moved in the Grand Duke's collections, and then to the Gallerie dell'Accademia; the Assumption remained in the church, and was later moved to the Rabatta Chapel.
-The polyptych had a frame designed by Baccio d'Agnolo.
+The Deposition shows the moment in which Jesus Christ is lowered from the cross after his death.
+Four men are carrying out the task by using ladders: two hold the arms, one embraces the torso, and a fourth holds the shins with the help of a piece of cloth.

-The Deposition shows the moment in which Jesus Christ is taken down from the cross after his death.
-Four men are carrying out the task by using ladders.
-On the ground, at the left, is the Virgin, fainting in the Swoon of the Virgin, and supported by the other Pious Women.
-The person praying at the foot of the cross is Mary Magdalene, regarding reverently the feet that she had so recently washed and anointed.
-On the right, caught in a surprised posture, is St. John the Apostle; in front of him, on the ground, are the nails of the crucifixion.
-It could also be that he is advising the men to be careful with their task, to handle the body of the Lord with ultimate care.
+On the ground at the left is the Virgin, fainting in the medieval representation known as Swoon of the Virgin, and is supported by other women.
+Mary Magdalene is depicted praying fervently at the foot of the cross.
+On the right, depicted in a surprised posture or as if asking the men to lower Christ carefully, is St. John the Apostle.
+In front of him on the ground, are the nails of the crucifixion.